 Apply a little toner

-Next, take a cotton pad soaked in an alcohol- or witch hazel-based toner and apply it to the area where the mask will touch your face.
+Next, take a cotton pad soaked in an alcohol-free or witch hazel-based toner such as the Lakme Absolute Pore-Fix Toner and apply it to the area where the mask will touch your face.
 This will help in keeping your face absolutely dry and prevent bacteria from inhibiting your face.

 Use a lightweight moisturiser

-After you’ve washed your face, apply a lightweight, non-greasy moisturiser, specifically to the areas that where the mask touches your face.
+After you’ve washed your face, apply a lightweight, non-greasy moisturiser such as the Simple Kind to Skin Hydrating Light Moisturiser, specifically to the areas that where the mask touches your face.
 This is a really important step even for people with oily skin because the moisturiser helps create a barrier and prevents your skin from breaking out due to friction.

 Use a spot treatment